Expecting a Baby

 In principle, the Civil Registry Office will not issue your child a birth certificate if you do not have all the necessary documents, but you still can register your child there.
 You need to go to the Civil Registry Office and apply for a "statement of birth registration" ("Auszug aus dem Geburtenregister").
 Such a statement is an official document which you can use for different types of registration and application (for example, to apply for child benefits).

 The state provides all German and (partly) foreign families with child benefits, i.e. the so-called "Kindergeld".
-For every underage child, the parent will receive €250 child allowance per month.
-The amount of child allowance you receive depends on the number of your children- whether you have an income and what you earn has no impact on the amount of child benefit you receive.
+For every underage child, the parent will receive €250 child benefits per month.
+Whether you have an income and what you earn does not affect the amount of child benefit you receive.

 You can contact the Social Welfare Office or the Jobcentre if you need further financial support.
 If you have little or no income, you can apply for financial aid to buy pregnancy clothing, baby equipment, etc. To do so, contact the staff member responsible for your case and show them your "Mutterpass".
 Furthermore, you can also apply for financial support from the Federal Foundation for Mother and Child ("Bundesstiftung Mutter und Kind").
 To apply, you need to go to a counselling centre in your area–you can find one on the website of familienplanung.de.